top of page

 “Slow Curating: Re-Thinking and Extending Socially Engaged Art in the Context of Northern Ireland,” OnCurating, Issue 24, Autumn 2014

-“Misfit Cup Liberation Project,” Studio Potter, article on Strand and Slow Curating, Vol. 38.
+“Misfit Cup Liberation Project,” Studio Potter, Vol. 38.
 No 1, Autumn 2012

 “Do We Still Need the ‘F’ Word,” an article on the All-Ireland Guerrilla Girls Research Tour and New Work Project.
 Visual Artists of Ireland Newsletter, September 2009